 An adhesive that isn’t fully waterproof may still advertise itself as being Water Resistant.

 Can I use a water resistant glue instead?

-If an adhesive product is water resistant, it means that it can handle occassional contact with water, and is fine to use in a humid environment.
+If an adhesive product is water-resistant, it means that it can handle occasional contact with water, and is fine to use in a humid environment.

 Fully waterproof adhesives:

 Fully waterproof glues and adhesives are suitable for projects where the glue needs to hold strong against constant contact with water.

 Some situations you might need waterproof adhesive instead of only water-resistant include patching a water tank, sealing around the kitchen sink, plumbing applications, use in fish tanks, or in marine applications.